kwasniew/hyperbook/manuscript/ch5.md

 1. Modify the `AddPost` action to reset `currentPostText`.
 2. Make sure the initial text is empty.

+Try to do it on your own first.
 When you're done, compare with the solution below.
-But first, try to do it on your own.

 <details>
     <summary id="cleaning_text_input">Solution</summary>